Rydberg Exciton-Polaritons in a Magnetic Field: Subtraction Scheme

 \section{Subtraction Scheme}

 Here, we briefly illustrate the idea behind the subtraction scheme employed to deal with the pole at $\bm\kappa=\bm\kappa'$ in the two off-diagonal terms of Eqs.~\eqref{eq:exciton_kappa} and~\eqref{eq:phikappa_eqs_final}, and to speed up the numerical convergence.
-Let us consider the simple Coulomb potential as an example; the same procedure can be readily generalized to any potential $V_{\bm\kappa - \bm\kappa'} =|\bm\kappa-\bm\kappa'|^{\alpha}$ with a pole at $\bm\kappa=\bm\kappa'$ for $-1\le\alpha<0$.
-The Coulomb eigenvalue problem is
+Let us consider the simple Coulomb potential as an example; the same procedure can be readily generalized to any potential of the form $\beta|\bm\kappa-\bm\kappa'|^{\alpha}$ with a pole at $\bm\kappa=\bm\kappa'$ for $-1\le\alpha<0$.
+In dimensionless units, the Coulomb eigenvalue problem is

 where we have integrated over the angle,